 Moise L Levy, MD

 - Professor of Pediatrics and Medicine (Dermatology)

 - Dell Medical School, University of Texas, Austin

 - Baylor College of Medicine

 - Section Editor — Infections and Infestations

 Scabies ("the itch") is an infestation of the skin by the mite Sarcoptes scabiei that results in an intensely pruritic eruption with a characteristic distribution pattern.

-The incidence of scabies undergoes cyclical fluctuations on a worldwide basis, although all parts of the globe are not necessarily in the same phase of the cycle at the same time.
-In the 1960s the incidence in Europe and North America began to increase, and by 1980 had reached near-pandemic levels.
-Since then, the rate of scabies has declined somewhat, but the disease is still common.
-As many as 300 million people may be affected worldwide .
+The prevalence of scabies undergoes cyclical fluctuations on a worldwide basis, although all parts of the globe are not necessarily in the same phase of the cycle at the same time.
+In the 1960s the prevalence in Europe and North America began to increase, and by 1980 had reached near-pandemic levels.
+The estimated prevalence ranges from 0.2 to 71 percent, with as many as 100 million people affected worldwide .